- Eyeglasses in USA typically expensive due to monopoly. There are mail-order options for around $30 unless you have a complex prescription

 The reason for these high prices?
 The company Luxottica has a virtual monopoly on eyeglass frames with more than 80% of the world wide market sold under a wide range of brand names.

 I still typically use a local optometry clinic, Mountain View Optometry, because I appreciate their customer service including the periodic adjustments, and because I love frames made by Flexon which are not available through low cost outlets.
 Flexon makes the only frames that I haven’t broken in a year of wearing.
-My current frames are still going strong after 8 years of every day use.
+My previous pair of frames were worn daily for 9 years.
+This year they were retired to be my backups, and I have a new pair of Flexon frames which my wife tells me are much better looking.